Do not twist or move your jewellery unnecessarily, it will not become stuck. Do not play with it.

 Cleaning must be done carefully:

-Keep pen tops, and fingernails out of your mouth throughout your healing, be mindful of smoking and clean your hands regularly.
+Keep pen tops, and fingernails out of your mouth throughout your initial healing, be mindful of smoking and clean your hands regularly.

 Surface Dermals in particular require a slow joining of fatty tissue, we recommend you keep them covered with the dressings provided until you feel fully healed. (with a little time daily to air).